No results found

-Home / Government / Articles / Here's the data on five key issues from Biden and Trump's convention speeches
+Home / Government spending / Articles / Here's the data on five key issues from Biden and Trump's convention speeches

 The 2020 Democratic and Republican National Conventions have now concluded and each party has formally selected its candidate for president of the United States.
 Former Vice President Joe Biden accepted the Democratic nomination for president on August 20, delivering his acceptance speech from his home state of Delaware.
 President Donald Trump accepted the Republican nomination on August 27 in a speech delivered from the White House lawn.